nicholasbard/teknonaturalist/README.md

 ### 2. Run test Docker image
 #### Option 1: Recommended - Bind Mount to save volume locally.
 Use 'bind mount' to save the basic __teknonaturalist__ and [DNAbarcoder](https://github.com/vuthuyduong/dnabarcoder) setup, including databases and assembly.
 This will save databases locally in persistent volume ('teknonaturalist') that will not be removed if the Docker container is deleted. <br>
-Basically, this means that database files will not need to be re-downloaded if a new Docker image is built, ad are saved as tar.gz files. <br>
+Basically, this means that database files will not need to be re-downloaded if a new Docker image is built, and are saved as tar.gz files. <br>
 ```
 # Note: The volume name may be customized by modifying code to <custom>:/app.
 docker run -v teknonaturalist:/app -it teknonaturalist